School Science Lessons

 Ecgonine, tropaine derivative, cocaine group, 2-hydroxy monocarboxylic acid, metabolite of cocaine and precursor to cocaine, controlled substance.

-It occurs in Cocaine leaves (Erythroxylum coca).
+It occurs in leaves of Cocaine (Erythroxylum coca).

 See diagram: Ecgonine.